 Over the last few months my knitting needles have been flying, literally at one point as I took my knitting with me when I flew down south.
 In my post “How Much Yarn Will You Need?”
 I mentioned a vest I had just knitted.
 The first time I wore it to church a friend of mine was really taken with it and said she would love to have one.
-She chose some lovely navy wool (unfortunately it looks grey in this photo) and I managed to finish it for her before she went overseas at the beginning of June.
+She chose some lovely navy wool.
+Unfortunately it looks grey in this photo.
+I managed to finish it for her before she went overseas at the beginning of June.

 In the meantime I had also been busy with my “Winter Birthday Presents”, and had finished a red child’s cardigan.
 The cardigan went to a young friend of mine for her little girl to wear.
 It was a nice change of colour from the pinks of several other garments I had made for her.

-Not long after finishing the birthday presents, I found out at the last minute that I would be able to make a trip south that I had really wanted to do but thought I would have to miss out on.
-I went down for the wedding of one of my nieces, and was able to spend a few days with my daughter and her family.
+Not long after finishing the birthday presents, I found out at the last minute that I would be able to make a trip south.
+I had really wanted to do but thought I would have to miss out on.
+I went down for the wedding of one of my nieces.
+As a bonus I was able to spend a few days with my daughter and her family.

 I hastily started a couple of jumpers for the two children as soon as I had confirmation that I could go, and was mildly hopeful I might be able to finish them before I went home.
 Unfortunately, but predictably, this didn’t happen.
-I made the most of my bonus time with my two grandchildren and ended up posting the jumpers down to them earlier this week.
+I made the most of my bonus time with my two grandchildren instead.
+The jumpers were posted down to them earlier this week.

 The project I have started on now is woollen singlets and cardigans for the neonatal unit of the local hospital.
 I will be posting more on this once a bit more progress has been made.